 Jeremy is the Business Development Manager for Verity Credit Union, a community credit union in King County.
 He is a graduate of California State University with majors in financial services and financial management.
 His focus is on helping to align the community engagement culture of credit unions with Trillium’s mission in the greater Seattle area.
 Jeremy brings strategic partnership, financial management, and marketing experience to Trillium’s board.

 Lynn Norman, Member

 She brings a unique perspective to the board as a long time small business owner and community leader.
-In addition of the Trillium Board she currently serves as a member of Green River College Foundation Board, and Pediatric Interim Care Board.
-Lynn has a granddaughter with disabilities and led the community in an effort to build a playground for children of all abilities in Auburn.
+She is the Administrative Director and Facilitator of the Leadership Institute of South Puget Sound.
+Lynn has a granddaughter with disabilities and recently led the community in an effort to build a playground for children of all abilities in Auburn.

 Steffanie Fain, Member